wetryingtodorock/getblock-docs/en/rpc-service/bch/json-rpc/bch_getmemoryinfo.md

 ---
-title: bch:getmemoryinfo \[POST\]
+title: bch:getmemoryinfo - Bitcoin Cash
-description: Returns an object containing information about memory usage.
+description: Example code for the bch:getmemoryinfo json-rpc method. Сomplete guide on how to use bch:getmemoryinfo json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters